TomArcher/technical-blog/content/posts/rain-paradox/index.md

 Imagine you're 500 feet from shelter.
 It's raining.
 No umbrella.
 You have two options:

-* **Walk** - exposes you to more rain from above.
+- **Walk** - exposes you to more rain from above.
-* **Run** - reduces vertical exposure but increases the number of raindrops hitting your front.
+- **Run** - reduces vertical exposure but increases the number of raindrops hitting your front.

 Which gets you wetter?

 The paradox lies in competing intuitions:

 - More time in rain = more wetness.
 - Moving faster = more frontal exposure.

 What made this problem compelling was that there wasn't an obvious answer and no way (back then) for me to definitively prove my intuition one way or the other.
 It was a thought experiment we debated with intuition and hand-waving.

-But now, with Python and a (virtual) rainy afternoon to spare, I can finally simulate this problem to *know the answer*.
+But now, with Python, generative AI, and a (virtual) rainy afternoon to spare, I can finally simulate this problem to know the answer.

----

 ## Modeling the Rain